home-assistant/home-assistant.io/source/more-info/no-url-available.markdown

   will automatically be handled correctly.
 - If the address you use, is the same for both the "**at home**" and "**not home**" situations, it is recommend to only use the External URL field.
-- The internal URL should preferably not have `https://` in it, as it might cause problems with casting to media devices.
+- The internal URL should preferably not use SSL (have `https://`) in it, as it might cause problems with casting to media devices.
 - If you do not have an external address for your Home Assistant instance, leave that field empty.